manjaro/pacman-mirrors/docs/index.md

 `-i`, `--interactive`
 Launch a graphical tool to select mirrors to generate a custom mirrorlist.

+`--default`
+Used in conjunction with `-i/--interactive` ignores custom mirrorfile,
+loading the default mirrorfile and executes the ranking/randomizing process
+after the selection of mirrors.

 `-v`, `--version`
 Show the version of pacman-mirrors.